hroman-codes/textAnalyzer/pseudo.md

             - Compare IL[i] === SEL
               - if so push(IL[i]) to RLA
               - else keep looping through
-        - Return the length of the REPEATED LETTER array
+        - Return the length of the REPEATED LETTER array to get the amount of unique words
+        - Create another loop that pushes the unique words to the state object

       => averageWordLength()
         - take the results of the current wordCount